nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 #### Example Usage

-Given below is an example usage scenario and how the sorting mechanism behaves at each step.
+Given below is an example of a usage scenario and how the sorting mechanism behaves at each step.

 Step 1: The user launches the application, which already contains a task list from previous usage. `sortedList` will be initialized in `ModelManager`.
 The initial `comparator` in `sortedList` will be null, so the tasks are sorted by the date and time they were added.